With the most difficult and risky work remaining, the project is far from complete

 In 2022, we released a report exploring the current status of the pipeline, including the scope of the remaining work and the harms that local communities have already experienced, including degraded drinking water, damaged farmland and harm to Indigenous sacred sites.

-The project has been wrong at every stage: from planning to construction, to erosion and sediment control attempts, to proper assessment and enforcement of fines.
-The community, on the other hand, has been right at every stage: raising the alarm, engaging elected officials, sharing knowledge and expertise about the region, alerting regulators, monitoring construction, going to court when necessary, supporting each other and bringing the fight against dirty fossil fuel energy to a broader audience.
+The project has been wrong at every stage of its development: bad planning and poor construction, faulty erosion and sediment control attempts, and improper assessment and enforcement of fines.
+The communities, on the other hand, have been justified at every stage: raising the alarm, engaging elected officials, sharing knowledge and expertise about the region, alerting regulators, monitoring construction, challenging MVP in court when necessary, supporting each other and bringing the fight against dirty fossil fuel energy to a broader audience.

 Fast Facts